Atlae/aspect-commands/README.md

 ## Authorship

 All commands featured in this repository were written (or mostly written) by me ([atlae99](https://twitch.tv/atlae99) on Twitch).
 I took inspiration from other codebases (properly attributed in the code) and bounced ideas off my fellow moderator Onteia ([yeyroy](https://github.com/yeyroy) on GitHub).
-The commands that Onteia wrote are currently not in this repository.
+The commands that Onteia wrote are currently not in this repository with the exception of the wingdings command.

 [Nightbot Documentation](https://docs.nightbot.tv/)